Equity MFs see outflow for 8th straight month in Feb on profit-booking | Business

 Barring multi-cap, large- and mid-cap and focussed fund categories, all other equity schemes have seen outflow last month.

-The newly created flexi cap category saw a maximum outflow of Rs 10,431 crore last month, which was sharply higher than the net outflow of Rs 5,934 crore in January.
+The newly created flexi cap category saw a maximum outflow of Rs 4,497 crore last month, compared to net outflow of Rs 5,934 crore in January.

 The large-cap category was also hit hard in February with a net outflow of Rs 1,280 crore clearly on the back of profit booking by investors.